scionproto/scion/doc/protocols/authenticator-option.rst

 The input to the MAC is:

 * the Authenticator Option Metadata (1., 12 bytes)
-* the Adress Type/Length fields (1 byte, padded to 4 bytes)
+* the Address Type/Length fields (1 byte, padded to 4 bytes)
   and the Address Header (3., 0-48 bytes).

   The Address Type/Length fields are extracted from the third row of